 The VCO divider can also be set to static, which is useful for applications where the only desired output frequency is the VCO frequency.
-Making the VCO divider static increases the wide band spurious-free dynamic range (SFDR).
+Making the VCO divider static increases the wideband spurious-free dynamic range (SFDR).
 If the VCO divider is static during VCO calibration, there is no output signal.
 Therefore, it is recommended that the user calibrate the VCO with the VCO divider set to a nonstatic value during VCO calibration, and then set the VCO divider to static after VCO calibration is complete.

-The recommended alternative to achieving the same SFDR performance is to set the VCO divider to 1.
+The same improvement in SFDR performance can also be achieved by setting the VCO divider to 1.
 This allows the user to program the EEPROM with the desired values and does not require further action after the VCO calibration is complete.